-In October 2023, the City issued a \$950,000 of Water Revenue Capital Loan notes, to pay the cost of improvements and extensions to the Municipal Water Utility, including acquisition and construction of a new well, a new filtration system, a new water tower, distribution system improvements, new radio head water meters, acquisition of land, demolishing the old water tower, and related site improvements and refunding any outstanding Project Notes with accrued interest.
+In October 2024, the City issued \$1,760,000 of Water Revenue Capital Loan notes, to pay the cost of improvements and extensions to the Municipal Water Utility, including construction of a new water tower, water mains, and distribution improvements, acquisition and installation of a backup generator and transfer switch to the water treatment plan and other related site improvements and refunding any outstanding Project Notes with accrued interest.
 This issuance refunded the Water Revenue Capital Loan Anticipation Note discussed in Note 3.